 The team at PuroClean Property Restoration will carefully contain the area, remove any materials that are not salvageable, and then sanitize those that remain.
-If there are any lingering odors, our trained technicians will deodorize the area and return your Green Bay property to its pre-loss condition with empathy and care.
+If there are any lingering odors, our trained technicians will deodorize the area and return your Green Bay, WI property to its pre-loss condition with empathy and care.

 Biohazard cleanup involves cleaning, application of EPA approved hospital grade disinfectants, and deodorizing property where a traumatic event such as an accident, injury, or death has taken place.
 Thus, projects with biohazards often means dealing with blood, human or animal remains, chemical spills, and more.